-Be a lifetime leader on the market
+Be a lifetime leader in the market

-Competitive analysis reveals market gaps, strengths of your competitors, and your own deficiencies that can be improved.
+Competitive analysis reveals market gaps, strengths of your competitors, and your deficiencies that can be improved.
 Customer reviews, qualitative studies of responsiveness, load time, and pricing, specific techniques such as “five forces” and growth-share matrix, and other UX methods are at your disposal.

-11. Improve your Design process
+Improve your design process

 The best design solutions are insufficient if they are static.
 The entire world changes, but the SaaS world changes faster than any other realm.
 Competitors multiply and eagerly copy those solutions that work.
-Even if they do not, a lifetime of any technological know-how permanently shrinks, from decades in the 20th century to years and months in the 2020s.
+Even if they do not, the lifetime of any technological know-how permanently shrinks, from decades in the 20th century to years and months in the 2020s.
 And today’s success is just history tomorrow.

 The only way to keep afloat in this turmoil is to evolve together with the market and your technological area.
 How to do that?
-By properly organizing the Process of your product design and development.
+By properly organizing the process of your product design and development.

 A normal design process steps well beyond creating layouts and visual components making your interfaces look smart.
 The actual process includes:

 User research based on real communication with your end-users to define their actual problems and needs;

 Market and competitor research for shaping your unique selling proposition and enhancing competitive strength;